Alcantara spins another gem, Marlins top Mets 2-0 in 10 - WHIZ News

 New York’s lead in the NL East was trimmed to 1 1/2 games over the defending World Series champion Atlanta Braves — its smallest since April 16.
 The Mets, who had a 10 1/2-game cushion on June 1, begin a three-game series at Atlanta on Monday night.

-Alcantara, likely to be selected to the NL All-Star team later Sunday, allowed six hits in seven innings and lowered his ERA to 1.73.
+Alcantara, selected to his second NL All-Star team Sunday, allowed six hits in seven innings and lowered his ERA to 1.73 — third-best in the majors.
 He struck out four and walked one.

+“It was probably one of his best performances, from the standpoint that he wasn’t clicking with all his stuff,” Marlins manager Don Mattingly said.
+“But I think him and (catcher Jacob Stallings) did a nice job of using his stuff and getting through it.”

-The right-hander has pitched at least seven innings in each of his last 12 starts.
+The right-hander has pitched at least seven innings in each of his last 12 starts, the longest stretch for a Marlins pitcher since 2004.

+“When you believe in your stuff, you don’t have to worry,” Alcantara said.
+“You just go and compete no matter what happens.”

 Jon Berti had three hits for the second straight game and got his major league-leading 27th stolen base for Miami.